 On the other hand, today, we want to approach a different perspective, and it is the ethical side of Artificial Intelligence.
 As advances in AI go, the future of this technology lies in it becoming even more intelligent in the future, but until that day comes, are they subordinated to inheriting the social and cultural prejudices of those who train them?

 If particular care is not taken when creating algorithms, models can reach dangerous terrain, especially if we give the wrong data.
-The list of AI-based models that have not turned out well are many, and these are some examples.
+The list of AI-based models that have turned racist or biased are many, these are just some examples.

-‘Tay’ is the Twitter chatbot that Microsoft launched in 20216 and that had a short life (just 24 hours), as users of this social network began to interact with her, launching sexist and racist slogans.
-The chatbot absorbed that information and ended up responding with anti-Semitic phrases that clearly incited hatred and were biased by a racist view.
+Tay is a Twitter chatbot that Microsoft launched in 20216 and that had a short life (just 24 hours), as users of this social network began to interact with her, launching sexist and racist slogans.
+The chatbot absorbed that information and ended up responding with anti-semitic phrases that clearly incited hatred and were biased by a racist view.

-Other examples are ‘PredPol’ or ‘Compas’.
+Other examples are ‘PredPol’ and ‘Compas’.
 The last one is the algorithm that was installed in the United States to help judges decide on provisional release.
-This algorithm was trained with police databases where most detainees were black, so this model related the skin color to have a greater risk of being a criminal.
+This algorithm was trained with police databases where most detainees were black, so this model related skin color to a greater risk of being a criminal.

 ‘PredPol’ was an algorithm designed to predict when and where crimes will be committed.
 Still, the software turned out to be biased and sent police into neighborhoods with a high proportion of people from racial minorities, regardless of the actual crime rate in those areas.

-Both turned out to be racist algorithms because they had trained with incorrect data and had not undergone a certification process that avoided this bias.
+Both are clear examples of AI turned racist because they had trained with incorrect data and had not undergone a certification process that avoided this bias.

 The field of facial recognition is also not far behind.
-It was shown that the technology developed by IBM Microsoft, and the Megvii company could correctly identify a person’s gender from a photograph 99% of the time, but only with white people.
-The figure was reduced to just under 35% for dark-skinned women.
+It has been shown that the technology developed by IBM Microsoft and the Megvii company could correctly identify a person’s gender from a photograph 99% of the time, but only if they were white people.
+That number was reduced to just under 35% for dark-skinned women.